 Through its progressive practice of working and stretching different muscle groups all over the body, yoga promotes better posture, balance, and overall body coordination.3 Developing both physical and mental balance is one of the key benefits of yoga.

 Consider the vriksasana (tree pose) which requires balancing your body weight while standing on one leg.
-If a child has difficulty standing on one leg, they are encouraged to stay calm, focus mentally and visually on a single point, and keep trying until the posture is perfected.
-This aids not just physical and mental balance, but overall body coordination since the child is also learning to transition through the pose as she moves.4
+If a child has difficulty standing on one leg, they are encouraged to stay calm,

 A research-based review of the therapeutic effects of yoga on children shows that regular yoga practice aids the development of motor skills.5 Yoga can be especially beneficial for preschool children who are still developing their motor skills.
 Apart from early childhood education centers which are increasingly introducing children to the benefits of yoga, several occupational therapists also use specialized yoga techniques to improve fine and gross motor skills among kids.